Houston Refining

+Operating as Houston Refining, LP, LyondellBasell's Houston refinery is a 268000 oilbbl/d refinery located on the Texas Gulf Coast in Houston that occupies 700 acre along the Houston Ship Channel.
+This refinery has been in operation since 1918, and it currently produces gasoline, lubricant base stock, propylene, and other associated materials.
+LyondellBasell has announced its intention to close this refinery by 2023, to help it reach its climate-change goals.

 Products

 The refinery has the ability to transform heavy, high-sulfur crude oil into fuels such as reformulated gasoline and low-sulfur diesel, as well as other products such as jet fuel, heating oil, lubricants, petroleum coke and aromatics.
 It also has the ability to transform Light Sweet Crude into Naphthenic Lube Oils, as well as treat White Oils in its Lube Oil Complex.